jpaulm/drawfbp/README.md

 Right click on the "solution" line, and do `Build Solution`

-If you get errors, you may have to build individual projects (sometimes this will require more than one try); if you only get warnings, you can proceed
+If you get errors, you may have to build individual projects (sometimes this will require more than one try); if you only get warnings, you can proceed.

+If you get a message saying "unknown compiler version", try reinstalling Boost.

 "Dynamic" Networks
 ---